Torts (Interference with Goods) Act 1977

-Evidence was also admitted that estate agents acting for the Mortgagee also displayed similar notices at the property, pursuant to T.I.G.A 1977.
+Evidence was also admitted that estate agents acting for the Mortgagee also chose to display similar notices at the property, pursuant to T.I.G.A 1977.

-There followed protests, demonstrations, writs to prevent mortgagee from continuing to remove goods, refused permissions to appeal, High Court Enforcement bailiffs, etc.
+There followed protests, demonstrations, writs to prevent mortgagee from continuing to remove goods, refusal of permissions to appeal, High Court Enforcement bailiffs, etc.

-A number of visits to the property were made by tenants after the warrant for possession to remove items but retrieved very little and were designed to frustrate the re-possession including barricading themselves inside.
+A number of visits to the property were made by tenants after the warrant for possession to remove items but they hardly did retrieve much.
+This did frustrate the re-possession, including barricading themselves inside.
 Eventually after more notices and several opportunities to remove goods, about a dozen van full of items were removed by contractors acting for the mortgagee and disposed of.

 A subsequent claim for the mortgagees to deposit £1 million on account to the court pending a trial for damages was also dismissed.

 Diaz v Karim 2017 – Trespass to Goods

 Mr Diaz was a law student renting a room when his Landlord chose to evict him and consequently chose to remove his possessions.
 A separate trial on that matter was ongoing and involved a claim for damages of £1 million(!) claiming that amongst the removal of possessions from Mr Diaz’s letting were: various I.T equipment, 3 emerald gemstones value £250k, a 1487 rare book valued at £110k and a 1383 bible he paid £15k but had a valuation of £1.65 million!
 The Landlord was totally in denial about taking any possessions.
 There were no witnesses in attendance at court.